Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Normal Q-Q plot demonstrating the residuals may deviation from the Normality assumption.

-Figure 2.6: Normal Q-Q plot demonstrating the residuals may deviation from the Normality assumption.
+Figure 2.3: Normal Q-Q plot demonstrating the residuals may deviation from the Normality assumption.

 In a normal Q-Q plot, the observed sample values (the “sample quantiles”) are plotted against the corresponding quantiles from a reference normal distribution (the “theoretical quantiles”).
-If the parent population is normally distributed, then the sample values should reasonably match up one-to-one with normal reference quantiles, resulting in a plot of points that line up in a linear (straight line) fashion.
+If the parent population is normally distributed, then the sample values should reasonably match up one-to-one with normal reference quantiles, resulting in a plot of points that line up in a linear “45-degree” fashion.

-In Figure 2.6 there is some deviation from the line (observations 13 and 7).
+In Figure 2.3 there is some deviation from the line (observations 13 and 7).
 Coupled with the issues with variance outlined above, we may have evidence to suggest the normality assumption is not met.

-2.6.4 Code to check assumptions
+2.5.3 Code to check assumptions

 library(ggfortify)